instadeepai/Mava/README.md

 All of the experiments below were performed using an NVIDIA Quadro RTX 4000 GPU with 8GB Memory.

-In order to show the utility of end-to-end JAX-based MARL systems and JAX-based environments we compare the _speed_ in total training wallclock time of Mava against [EPyMARL][epymarl] on simple [Robotic Warehouse][rware] (RWARE) tasks with 2 and 4 agents.
+In order to show the utility of end-to-end JAX-based MARL systems and JAX-based environments we compare the speed of Mava against [EPyMARL][epymarl] as measured in total training wallclock time on simple [Robotic Warehouse][rware] (RWARE) tasks with 2 and 4 agents.
 Our aim is to illustrate the speed increases that are possible with using end-to-end Jax-based systems and we do not necessarily make an effort to achieve optimal performance.
 For EPyMARL, we use the hyperparameters as recommended by [Papoudakis et al. (2020)](https://arxiv.org/pdf/2006.07869.pdf) and for Mava we performed a basic grid search.
 In both cases, systems were trained up to 20 million total environment steps using 16 vectorised environments.

 <p align="center">
     <a href="docs/images/rware_results/ff_mappo_tiny2ag.png">